 Leanne R. Baribeau, AIA

-After 5 years at Core and the births of my 2 children, I was very excited to join the Modus team.
-I feel that I have a lot to offer and am excited to work for such a wonderful, driven group of designers.
-My thinking on architecture has evolved as I have over the years.
-As a practicing architect and mother I now think that architecture is simply ‘good’ design.
+Leanne's thinking on architecture has evolved over the past few years as she herself has personally evolved over the years.
+As a practicing architect and mother, she now thinks that architecture is simply ‘good’ design.
 This could be anything from a door handle to a master plan.
-The term ‘good’ is a loaded word as it can sometimes mean thoughtful, joyous, healthy, economical, sustainable, purposeful, and even safe.
+The term ‘good’ is a loaded word as it serves to mean thoughtful, joyous, healthy, economical, sustainable, safe, and purposeful.
 What is beautiful to one person may not be beautiful to another, but if it is beautiful because it serves a worthy purpose, then it is truly ‘good’ architecture.